When to visit the vet?

 Digoxin is a cardiac glycoside commonly used to treat heart conditions in dogs, especially heart failure and certain cardiac arrhythmias.
 It works by increasing the heart’s contraction force and lowering the heart rate, leading to more efficient heart function.

-The causes of digoxin toxicityToxicity is the measure of a substance's harmfulness or poisonousness.
-Toxicity can vary depending on the dose, route of exposure, and individual sensitivity. in dogs are varied.
+The causes of Digoxin intoxication in dogs are diverse.
 A common cause is accidentalAccidental means random or unintentional and refers to events or exposures that are not deliberate, such as the accidental swallowing of foreign objects or toxins by dogs and cats. overdose by the pet owner or incorrect dosing by the veterinarian.
-In addition, certain conditions such as kidney failureRenal failure is a condition in which the kidneys can no longer adequately perform their function of filtering and excreting waste products from the blood.
-It can be acute or chronic and requires immediate medical treatment. can impair the excretion of digoxin, leading to an increased concentration in the blood.
+Additionally, certain conditions such as kidney insufficiencyInsufficiency refers to the inadequate function or performance of an organ or system.
+This can include, for example, heart failure, kidney failure, or venous insufficiency. can impair the excretion of Digoxin, leading to an increased concentration in the blood.

-Also, interactions with other medications that increase the plasmaPlasma is the liquid part of blood in which blood cells are suspended.
-It contains water, salts, proteins, and other substances and serves as a transport medium for nutrients, hormones, and waste products. concentration of digoxin or decrease its excretion can lead to toxicityToxicity is the measure of a substance's harmfulness or poisonousness.
-Toxicity can vary depending on the dose, route of exposure, and individual sensitivity..
+Interactions with other medications that increase the plasmaPlasma is the liquid part of blood in which blood cells are suspended.
+It contains water, salts, proteins, and other substances and serves as a transport medium for nutrients, hormones, and waste products. concentration of Digoxin or reduce its excretion can also lead to intoxication.
 These include certain diureticsDiuretics are medications that increase urine production in the kidneys to rid the body of excess salt and water.
 They are often used to treat high blood pressure, heart failure, and certain types of edema., antiarrhythmics, and antibiotics.
 Therefore, it is important that all medications a dog is taking are carefully monitored.

 Symptoms

-The symptoms of digoxin toxicityToxicity is the measure of a substance’s harmfulness or poisonousness.
-Toxicity can vary depending on the dose, route of exposure, and individual sensitivity. in dogs can vary greatly and depend on the severity of the poisoning.
-The most common signs include gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. symptoms such as Vomiting, DiarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems., and loss of appetite.
-These symptoms often occur early and are often the first signs of poisoning.
+The symptoms of Digoxin intoxication in dogs can vary greatly and depend on the severity of the poisoning.
+Common signs include gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. symptoms such as Vomiting, DiarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems., and anorexiaAnorexia describes the loss of appetite or the lack of desire to eat.
+Although often associated with anorexia nervosa, an eating disorder, anorexia can also be caused by other medical and psychological factors..
+These symptoms often appear early and are frequently the first signs of poisoning.

 Other possible symptoms include RespiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. distress, tremors, and a bluish discoloration of the mucous membranes due to lack of oxygen.
 These symptoms require immediate veterinary attention as they can be life-threatening.